SirDers/Super-Short-Bros/README.md

 ### Edit Mode
 - '0' -- Toggle Edit Mode.
 - 'P' -- Save changes to level.
 - '1' to '7' -- Change currently selected block or object.
-(Press the same number for more blocks/objects of that category).
+(Press the same number for more blocks/objects of that category.)
 - 'Q' -- Select Erase tool.
+(Pressing Q again will turn the eraser orange, which deletes Objects instead -- like enemies or stellas.)
-- '-' -- Disable Edit Mode Toggling and enable deaths to reset at spawn point.
+- '-' -- Disable Edit Mode Toggling, and enable deaths to reset at spawn point.
 - Arrow keys -- Change width and height of level.

 ### Player Movement